 Imagine you’re at a party and you have a disagreement with someone you’re talking to.
 Chances are it may be a bit annoying but not a huge deal.
 You two laugh about it and change the subject.
 Now imagine you have that same disagreement except 60 people are standing around listening to every word each of you says.
 Chances are you will feel far more defensive of your views and will be far more likely to attack them for theirs.

-Humans are wired to be sensitive to not only of how we’re being perceived by others, but our reputations within certain social groups.
-When we have a disagreement in private, this does not threaten our social standing with anyone except for the person which we disagree with.
+Humans are wired to be sensitive not only to how we’re being perceived by others, but also to our reputations within certain social groups.
+When we have a disagreement in private, this does not threaten our social standing with anyone except the person we disagree with.
 But when we’re online, there’s an inherent publicity about it.
 Hundreds, if not thousands, of people can hop on and see someone trashing your ideas at any given moment.
 As a result, we’re far more likely to defend our turf and more likely to be aggressive about it.

 Ever notice that private chats online are almost always civil and calm?
 Yet, big forum threads or comment sections turn into a complete shit show?
 Yup.

 In this way, internet discourse self-selects for the most extreme viewpoints.
-And unfortunately, being only presented to the extreme viewpoints in any situation causes our views to diverge even further.
-The debate becomes defined by the extreme minorities at both polls while the silent majority in the middle either checks out out entirely or gets sucked into one extreme viewpoint or the other.
+And unfortunately, only being presented with the extreme viewpoints in any situation causes our views to diverge even further.
+The debate becomes defined by the extreme minorities at both polls while the silent majority in the middle either checks out entirely or gets sucked into one extreme viewpoint or the other.

 Sound kind of like politics in the 21st century?